Fairblock/fairblock-cycles-quartz/examples/fairblock/README.md

 We used the `Transfers` example as the base for our implementation.
 We also modified the cli code to deploy the contract on Fairyring.

 ## Testing
 There is a test script (`test.sh`) for performing an end-to-end testing of the process.
 For the TEE version, there is a `test-tee.sh` which deploys the TCB and DCAP contracts and sets them up on Fairyring.
-The rest of this test script is fairly similar to the mock-TEE version.
+The rest of this test script is fairly similar to the no TEE version.
 The test scripts perform the following steps:
 - Start the Fairyring
 - Build and start the enclave